ToneLi/HNZSLP/README.md

 LIMIT 5000
 ```

-and then you will got a file query.json, use the following code to get the relation and its surfacename
+####  you will got a file query.json, use the following code to get the relation and its surfacename

 ```
 import json